Catwoman (film): Plot

-Artist Patience Phillips is an intelligent, hard working and meek people-pleaser whose main support is her best friend Sally.
-She works for the cosmetics company Hedare Beauty, which is ready to ship a new skin cream called Beau-line that is able to reverse the effects of aging.
+Artist Patience Phillips works for the cosmetics company Hedare Beauty, which is ready to ship a new skin cream called Beau-line that is able to reverse the effects of aging.

-However, when Patience visits the R&D laboratory facility to deliver a redone ad design, she overhears a discussion between scientist Dr. Ivan Slavicky and Laurel Hedare, the wife of company-owner George Hedare, about the dangerous side effects from continually using the product.
+However, when Patience visits the R&D laboratory facility to deliver a revised ad design, she overhears a discussion between scientist Dr. Ivan Slavicky and Laurel Hedare, the wife of company-owner George Hedare, about the dangerous side effects from continual use of the product.
 Laurel's guards discover Patience and are ordered to dispose of her.

-Patience tries to escape using a conduit pipe, but the minions have it sealed and flush her out of it, drowning her.
-Washed up on shore, Patience is mysteriously revived by the Egyptian Mau cat Midnight, which had appeared at her apartment earlier.
+Patience tries to escape using a conduit pipe, but it is soon sealed off by the guards, who flush the pipe with water.
+Left for dead she washed up on shore, Patience is mysteriously revived by the Egyptian Mau cat Midnight, which had appeared at her apartment earlier.
 From that moment on, she develops cat-like metahuman attributes.
 From Midnight's owner, eccentric researcher Ophelia Powers, Patience learns that Egyptian Mau cats serve as messengers of the goddess Bast.
-Patience realizes that she is now a "Catwoman", reborn with abilities that are both a blessing and a curse.
+Patience realizes that she is now a "Catwoman", reborn with abilities that are both a blessing and a curse that turn her away from her former meek people-pleasing qualities.

 While at home, Patience is annoyed by the ruckus caused by her neighbor's party and lashes out by spraying the amplifiers with water to mute the noise.
-She disguises herself as a mysterious vigilante named Catwoman to hide her identity then, under cover of darkness, searches for answers as to who killed her and why.

-Eventually, Patience's search (which includes finding Slavicky's body and later being framed for his murder) leads her to Laurel.
-Patience asks her to keep an eye on George, to which she agrees.
-However, when Patience confronts George (who is attending an opera with another woman) as Catwoman, he reveals that he knows nothing about the side effects.
+She disguises herself as a mysterious vigilante named Catwoman to hide her identity, then, under the cover of darkness, searches for answers about what led to her supposed death and subsequent framing for the murder of Slavicky, who she discovers was killed.
+When Patience confronts George (who is attending an opera with another woman) as Catwoman, he reveals that he knows nothing about the side effects.